-The community risk reduction (CRR) division budget increased 6.42% in comparison to 2020.
-This substantial increase was largely because of the expense of a full year of an additional full-time firefighter/emergency medical technician (position filled mid-year 2020) and compensation increases in the 2019-2021 Collective Bargaining Agreement between the Central Whidbey Island Fire & Rescue and Local 4299 International Association of Firefighters (IAFF) (CWIFR & Local 4299, 2019).
+The community risk reduction (CRR) division budget increased 2.04% in comparison to 2021.
+This increase was largely because of anticipated compensation increases in the 2022-2024 Collective Bargaining Agreement between the Central Whidbey Island Fire & Rescue and Local 4299 International Association of Firefighters (IAFF) (CWIFR & Local 4299, In Progress).